boost-ext/sml/doc/index.md

 ###Acknowledgements
 * Thanks to Christophe Henry for a great [Boost.MSM - eUML](http://www.boost.org/doc/libs/1_60_0/libs/msm/doc/HTML/ch03s04.html) library
-* Thanks to Vicente J. Botet Escriba for useful suggestions how to improve Boost.SML
+* Thanks to Vicente J. Botet Escriba for useful suggestions how to improve [Boost].SML
 * Thanks to [Ulenspiegel](https://github.com/Ulenspiegel) for insuring the quality of the library!
 * Thanks to [feltech](https://github.com/feltech) for improvements and bug fixes
 * Thanks to [Takatoshi Kondo](https://github.com/redboltz) for testing, improving the library and for a great [Boost.MSM guide](http://redboltz.wikidot.com)!